Cost of Living Comparison Calculator: City vs City 2026

 Cost of Living Index by Major City (2026)

 The cost of living index uses the national average as the baseline (100).
 A city with an index of 120 is 20% more expensive than average; an index of 85 is 15% cheaper.
+This is the same 100-baseline convention used by Bankrate, RentCafe and SmartAsset.

 | City | Overall Index | Housing | Groceries | Transport | Healthcare | Utilities |